-All provisions in this Section apply to all:

-- (a) Telecommunication Licensees;

-- (b) Regulated Persons; and

-- (c) Persons Controlling Media Resources.

-Sub-sections 12.8 through 12.10.4 apply to an Acquiring Party (whether licensed or non-licensed) that submits a Request or seeks to engage in a transaction that results in a Consolidation with a Designated Telecommunication Licensee, Designated Business Trust, Designated Trust, or Regulated Person under Section 10 of this Code.
+- (a) All provisions in this Section apply to all: - (i) Telecommunication Licensees; - (ii) Regulated Persons; and - (iii) Persons Controlling Media Resources. - (b) Sub-sections 12.8 through 12.10.4 apply to: - an Acquiring Party (whether licensed or non-licensed) that submits a Request or seeks to engage in a transaction that results in a Consolidation with a Designated Telecommunication Licensee, Designated Business Trust, or Designated Trust under Section 10 of this Code; and - (ii) Regulated Persons and/or Ancillary Media Service Providers who seek to engage in a transaction that results in a Consolidation with another Regulated Person under Section 10 of this Code.